Are you feeling down when the weather becomes cold and bitter?

 All of this is a recipe for the feeling of hopelessness.
 But fear not, all hope isn’t lost!

 What can be done to deter your seasonal depression?

 Of course, exercise has many health benefits, but winter is an important time to try and go in order for you to release endorphins.
 Also, it helps you work against your seasonal weight gain, instead of feeling stuck with it.

 Start A Hobby

-Winter is the perfect time to finally learn how to play guitar, or start knitting, or become a regular jogger.
-Some sort of an activity to occupy this free time, rather than overthink, obsess, and worry, is optimal.
+Winter is the perfect time to finally learn how to play guitar, start knitting, or become a regular jogger.
+Some sort of activity to occupy this free time, rather than overthink, obsess, and worry, is optimal.
 Think of the extra time as a gift, rather than a curse.
-Warming up with a nice book can sometimes be nicer and more fulfilling than binge watching a new TV show!
+Warming up with a nice book can sometimes be nicer and more fulfilling than binge-watching a new TV show!
 So don’t stop yourself from branching out of your usual comfort zone when it comes to casual entertainment

 Plan A Vacation

 Even if you can only swing a weekend getaway, going on vacation during the winter can give such a positive effect on your psyche.
 A break from your normal routine adds some excitement to those long, boring winter months.

 Overall, remember you are not alone in this feeling.
 SAD is common, but it is not chronic.
 So don’t stress yourself out, and know what you’re up against.
 Taking some of these tips can largely improve your season.
 If you are still struggling, book an appointment with us!